EdAlegrid/m2m-quicktour/README.md

 <br>

-## Using A Browser Client
+# Using A Browser Client
 <br>

 Using the same device setup from client-server quicktour, we will access the channel resources using a client from the browser.
-### Browser Client Setup
+## Browser Client Setup

-#### 1. Login to [node-m2m](https://www.node-m2m.com/m2m/account/login) to create an access token.
+### 1. Login to [node-m2m](https://www.node-m2m.com/m2m/account/login) to create an access token.

 From the manage security section, generate an access token.

-#### 2. Install m2m.
+### 2. Install m2m in your server.

-Copy the minimized file `node-m2m.min.js` from `node_modules/m2m/dist` directory to your server's public javascript directory.
+Copy the minimized file `node-m2m.min.js` from `node_modules/m2m/dist` directory into your server's public javascript directory.

 Include `node-m2m.min.js` on your HTML file `<script src="YOUR_SCRIPT_PATH/node-m2m.min.js"></script>`.
 This will create a global **NodeM2M** object.

-#### 3. Create a client object instance from the global NodeM2M object.
+### 3. Create a client object instance from the global NodeM2M object.

-You can now access the resources from your remote devices from the various available methods from the client instance as shown below.
+Access the resources from your remote devices from the available methods directly from the client instance as shown below.

 ```js
 <script>